jeremyosborne/dnpk/README.md

 ## Ideas

+- [ ] New `hero` effect change: a `hero` bonus could affect things differently than a `brawn-aura`, like allowing troops to recover, resist routing, or successful strategic retreats.
+- [ ] Make hero only equippables that are `artifacts`, and non-heroes can equip other common equipment.
 - [ ] Heroes have mounts.
 Mounts are `equippables` that can supply an individual move bonus or modification, or an army-group wide move bonus or modification.
 - [ ] Synergies between units to create more bonuses.
 - [ ] Move core code out into a shared, more reusable code base.